Real1tyy/Prisma-Calendar/docs-site/docs/features/time-tracker.md

 ### Timer Keeps Running After Closing Modal

-**Problem**: Concerned about the timer continuing.
+**Problem**: Concerned about the timer continuing after closing.

+**Solution**: This is intentional!
+When the timer is running and you close the modal (ESC, click outside, etc.), the timer state is **automatically saved** and continues in the background.
+This lets you:
+- Close the modal without worrying about losing your tracked time
+- Continue working in Obsidian while the timer runs
+- Restore the modal later with all your time preserved

+To restore: Open command palette (**Ctrl/Cmd+P**) → Search **"Restore minimized event modal"**

-**Solution**: The timer is properly cleaned up when you close the modal.
-If you close without stopping:
+**Note**: If the timer is NOT running when you close the modal, the state is NOT saved (unless you explicitly click the minimize button).
-- No event is created
-- Timer state is lost
-- Just start fresh with a new event

 ### Can't Find Minimized Modal